liamqma/fastai-v3/README.md

 # Starter for deploying [fast.ai](https://www.fast.ai) models on Google Cloud Run

-The sample app described here is up at https://sweet-or-savoury-7fqsgrmbxa-de.a.run.app/.
-Test it out with bear images!
+The sample app described here is up at https://flower-classifier-7fqsgrmbxa-de.a.run.app/.
+Test it out with flower images!

 You can test your changes locally by installing Docker and using the following command: